-Are you planning to celebrate your small business’s anniversary, offer information evenings to potential clients or launch your new product?
+Over the years, there will be many reasons you may choose to host an event.
+You might be planning to celebrate your small business’s anniversary, offer information evenings to potential clients or launch your new product.
 These 4 steps will help you to make your local business event a success.
-Check them out!

 1. Goals & audience

 Before you do anything else, you have to define your target audience and your goals.
 This is vital to make your local business event a success!